Hammad1007/Python-Sets/README.md

 Task3:
 Write a function to add, mul, divide two numbers x and y.
 Implement exception handling technique (try, except clause) for handling possible exceptions in the scenario.

+Task 4
+Design a code which reads text from the file “Alphabets.txt” and stores its data in reverse order in another file.

+For this you may upload the given text file on Google Collab’s session and define the path as: file_path= ‘/Alphabets.txt’

+The same convention can be followed for defining path of the resultant file (reversed text file).